August 18, 2022

 Thus, as a small business owner, you can opt for payables financing to quickly receive cash from large customers or use it to boost cash flow by financing a small or similarly-sized customer.
 In essence you can create something resembling Buy Now, Pay Later programs.

-How accountants handle payables financing
+How accountants handle AP financing

 The US Generally Accepted Accounting Practices (GAAP) do not offer guidance on how companies must report payables financing.
 However, GAAP does specify a few criteria for trade payables to remain as such on a company's balance sheet.